Thank you for your interest in becoming a Construction General Permit Qualified SWPPP Practitioner (QSP) and/or Qualified SWPPP Developer (QSD).

 2. Register to take the QSP and/or QSD exam.

-Register at the OWP website and pay the $125 fee (good for 2 years).
+Register at the Office of Water Programs (OWP) website and pay the $125 fee (good for 2 years).
 This also provides you with access to your online account.

 3. Provide information on underlying certification/registration.